larsz-o/fitness-session-tracker/README.md

 # Fitness Session Tracker
 A React.js web application for personal trainers to track their clients' sessions.
+Trainers can add their clients and track how many sessions they've had out of their total number of prepaid sessions.
+When a client has completed

 ## Prerequisites